Here’s our Zoom link –

 Meeting ID: 815 0869 6154

-A very warm welcome to all who worship with us today.
+A very warm welcome to all who worship with us this morning.

-The Golden Rules for worship under “Red Light” setting:
+The Golden Rules under the “Orange Light” setting:

 - If you’re sick or feeling unwell, get tested and isolate if you’re required to.
 Use Zoom on Sundays.

-- If you plan to be in Church, wear a mask that is firmly in place and fully covers your nose and mouth.
+- In Church, please wear a mask that is firmly in place and fully covers your nose and mouth.

 THIS WEEK AT ST MARTINS